 Kórnik Castle's present-day appearance dates from the mid-19th century, when its owner, Tytus Działyński, gave the castle an outlandish mock-Gothic character, partly based on a design by German architect Karl Friedrich Schinkel.
 The building now looks as though two halves of completely different castles were spliced together, perhaps by force, and provides interesting photos from varying angles.

-Part of it is now open as a museum.
+Part of the castle is open as a museum.
 You can wander through its 19th-century interiors, dotted with items collected by the family.

 The collection was expanded by Działyński’s son Jan and his nephew Władysław Zamoyski; the latter donated the castle and its contents to the state in 1924.

-Some of the castle’s outbuildings are also used for exhibitions.
-Galeria Klaudynówka, a servants' house from 1791, displays contemporary paintings, while the coach house on the opposite side of the road holds three London coaches, brought from Paris by Jan Działyński in 1856.
+A coach house on the opposite side of the road holds three London coaches, brought from Paris by Jan Działyński in 1856, and the Galeria Klaudynówka, a servants' house from 1791, sometimes has exhibitions on special topics.